X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 **TYPE: Statement**
 **FORMAT: [LET] &lt;variable&gt; = &lt;expression&gt;**

 **Action:** The `LET` statement can be used to assign a value to a variable.
-However, the word `LET` is optional and therefore most advanced programmers leave `LET` out because it's aways understood and wastes valuable memory.
+However, the word `LET` is optional and therefore most advanced programmers leave `LET` out because it's always understood and wastes valuable memory.
 The equal sign `(=)` alone is sufficient when assigning the value of an expression to a variable name.

 **EXAMPLES of the LET Statement:**
 ```BASIC